-A growing interest in alternative energy is fueling the construction of biogas facilities, which typically produce methane gas through bacteria-based anaerobic digestion (fermentation) of animal manure and other organic wastes.
+A growing interest in alternative energy and specifically, biogas and anaerobic digestion, is fuelling the construction of biogas digester facilities, which typically produce methane gas through bacteria-based anaerobic digestion (fermentation) of animal manure and other organic wastes.

 Biogas and Anaerobic Digestion Facilities – Features and Safety